All Episodes

 They view Christianity as an evil majority.

-It's all well, it's not all.
+It's all, well, it's not all.

-But when you try to simplify some of this that appears overwhelmingly confusing and sometimes very busy and a lot of moving parts, and what was really at root here is an all-out assault against the majority.
+But when you try to simplify some of this that appears overwhelmingly confusing and sometimes very busy and a lot of moving parts, what was really at root here is an all-out assault against the majority.

 Nobody wants to be in the minority, no matter what the minority is.